NeverHistory/welly/core/README.md

 ### Full deploy

-Running a full deployment, takes the script from `.wellyrc.json` under `full_deploy` and runs it.
+Running a full deployment, takes the script from `.wellyrc.json` under `fullDeploy` and runs it.
 This is expected to take longer as the full infrastructure is deployed.

 ### Fast deploy

-Running a fast deployment, takes either the script from `.wellyrc.json` under `fast_deploy` and runs it or it takes the config.
+Running a fast deployment, takes either the script from `.wellyrc.json` under `fastDeploy` and runs it or it takes the config.
 The config object implies that a supported template is being used.
 This then proceeds to do a faster update of just the function instead of the entire infrastructure.